We are mom-supported. As an Amazon Associate I earn from qualifying purchases.

 Aquaphor is a simple diaper rash cream for general moisturizing and prevention of mild rashes.
 For severe symptoms and constantly recurring rashes, then Desitin is undoubtfully inevitable.

-You can start with Aquaphor then swap over to Desitin if the rashes are intense or do not go away.
+You can start with Aquaphor then swap over to Desitin cream if the rashes are intense or do not go away.

 Directions When Using the Ointment